BobWritesCode/ci-Project1/README.md

 Forks are used to propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
 By forking the GitHub Repository you make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.

-To Fork a Github Repository:
+To Fork a GitHub Repository:

 1. Log in to GitHub and go to the [GitHub Repository](https://github.com/BobWritesCode/ci-Project1)
 2. Locate the Fork button in the top-right corner of the page, click Fork.